sjTheSahilJoseph/.dotfiles/README.md

 - Speakers ().

 ## Habits
-- Windows Width Height Size based on Wallpaper Structure but fixed according to that.
+- All Windows Width Height Size based on Wallpaper Structure but fixed according to that.
+- Only Emacs in maximized.
 - Alt + Tab to switch programs.
 - Mouse as less as possible.
 - FaceCam on bottom right/left (300 px x 300 px).